m-clark/noiris/README.md

       - An accessible data set useful for demonstrating count models including zero-inflated/hurdle models.
-  - `pisa`: OECD’s Programme for International Student Assessment with international scores for math, science, and reading.
+  - `pisa`: OECD’s Programme for International Student Assessment with international scores for math, science, and reading, covering years 2000-2015.
       - Potentially good for demonstrating nonlinear relationships (e.g. GAM), imputing missing data, longitudinal/spatial analyses.
   - `world_happiness`: Multiyear data set with country level scores of ‘happiness’.
-From 2019 World Happiness Report.
+From 2019 World Happiness Report, and includes data from 2005-2018.
       - Similar to Gapminder and PISA, this could be used for a variety of standard statistical models.
   - `sp500`: Daily S & P 500 data for a 10 year period covering +- 5